GilenW/CSE151A_FINAL_PROJECT/final_report.md

 - Relationship between company and quarters.
 Layoffs in Amazon occurs in quarter 2 and 4.

 ## Preprocessing steps
+- Handle missing values: use imputation to replace missing numerical values with the mean of their respective columns.
+Since categorical values only have 9 missing values.
+We decide jsut drop the rows.
+- Rescale data: use MinMaxScaler to normalize the numerical features of the dataset to a range between 0 and 1.
+- Transform categorical features: use one hot encoder.

 ## Model 1
+a.
+Logistic Regression

+b.
+Sequential Model
 ## Model 2
+a.
+SVM

+b.
+Random Forest
 ## Model 3
+a.
+Gradient Boosting

+b.
+Ensemble Models

+# RESULTS

+# DISCUSSION

+# CONCLUSION